 While any of these launch sites could be developed in the future under the correct conditions, the impact analysis in Chapter 4 has allowed us to characterize these sites based on their potential for development.
-River Paddling Access sites were characterized as Primary, Secondary and Future Potential based on their ease of implementation, level of impacts, distance between access points, and potential obstacles for development.
+River Paddling Access sites were characterized as Primary, Secondary and Future Potential based on their ease of implementation, level of impacts and potential obstacles for development.
 Primary sites would be developed first, Secondary sites developed next, and the Future Potential sites may or may not ever be developed, depending on future needs and conditions.
-Recommended phasing of implementation may change depending on conditions and further site evaluation of each site and the implementation of a water trail system within the Park and beyond Park boundaries.
 These levels of development implementation are included in the description below which is organized geographically along the River within the Park boundary from south to north.